jimmo/micropython/docs/library/rp2.Flash.rst

-In most cases, to store persistent data on the device, you'll want to use a higher-level abstraction, for example the filesystem via Python's standard file API, but this interface is useful to :ref:`customise the filesystem configuration <filesystem>` or implement a low-level storage system for your application.
+In most cases, to store persistent data on the device, you'll want to use a higher-level abstraction, for example the filesystem via Python's standard file API, but this interface is useful to :ref:`customise the filesystem configuration <guides_software_filesystem>` or implement a low-level storage system for your application.

+TODO: duplicate of pyb.

 Constructors